Marici (Buddhism): Japan

 Mārīcī, an important deity in the Shingon and Tendai schools, was adopted by the Samurai in the 8th century CE as a protector and patron.

 While devotions to Mārīcī predate Zen Buddhism, they appear to use a similar meditative model.
-It was thought that in that state, warriors would lose interest in issues of victory or defeat (or life and death), transcending conventional understandings of mortality and leading them to become better warriors.
+It was thought that in a meditative state, warriors would lose interest in issues of victory and defeat or life and death, leading them to become better warriors.

-Devotion to Mārīcī was expected to provide a way to achieve selflessness and compassion through mastery of the self.
+Devotion to Mārīcī was expected to achieve selflessness and compassion through mastery of the self.
 Some martial arts schools also worshiped Mārīcī as a guardian deity of their lineage.
 For example, the school of Tenshin Shōden Katori Shintō-ryū's blood pledge chart (Keppan) ordered the disciples to submit to Futsunushi-no-Mikoto and accept Mārīcī's punishment if they acted against school rules.

 Samurai would invoke Mārīcī at sunrise to achieve victory.
 Mārīcī, meaning "light" or mirage, was invoked to escape the notice of one's enemies.
 But, as the goddess of illusion and invisibility, Marishiten was also particularly revered by the ninja, who recited her mantra to acquire her power of invisibility.

 Mārīcī was also worshiped in the later Edo period as a goddess of wealth and prosperity by the merchant class, alongside Daikokuten (大黒天) and Benzaiten (弁財天) as part of a trio of "three deities" (三天 Santen).
-Her cult peaked in the Edo era but declined after that owing to the dismantling of the feudal system, the abolishment of the samurai class, and the rising popularity of Benzaiten, who, in modernity, has primarily supplanted her as an object of veneration.
+Her cult peaked in the Edo era but declined after that due to the dismantling of the feudal system, the abolishment of the samurai class, and the rising popularity of Benzaiten, who, in modernity, has largely replaced her as an object of veneration.